Pwd9000-ML/blog-devto/posts/Powershell-Using-Parameter-Sets/Powershell-Using-Parameter-Sets.md

 Have you ever wondered when you are writing a PowerShell function or commandlet how you can make only certain parameters be presented to the consumer of the function in certain scenarios?
 That's where parameter sets come in :smile:

-We will look at the following test function on exactly how this functionality can be used.
+We will look at the following test function: `[Test-ParameterSets]` on exactly how this functionality can be used.

 {% gist https://gist.github.com/Pwd9000-ML/2e8e4c69299eca1f06547106b4686b17.js %}

-The first step is to add a `DefaultParameterSetName`.
-We can set that in our `[CmdletBinding]()` as follow:
+The first step is to add a `DefaultParameterSetName="Default"`.
+We can set that in our `[CmdletBinding()]` as follow:

 ```txt
 // code/demo-function.ps1#L2-L2